DecisionNerd/global_names/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or start a discussion thread or contact us at hello@frontieranalytica.com.
+For any questions or suggestions, feel free to open an issue or start a discussion thread